The Appeals Process

 Appealing for a school place - information for parents and carers

-If you have applied for a school and it has not been possible for a place to be allocated to your child you may wish to consider submitting an appeal.
+If you have applied for a school place for your child and you have been refused you can submit an appeal.
 Independent appeals are arranged by the Education Appeals Team.
-They can be contacted on 01872 326601 or by emailing email@example.com.
+You can contact them on 01209 614361 or by emailing firstname.lastname@example.org.

-If you have not yet applied for a school place and been refused your preference please visit the School Admissions web pages to find out how to apply.
+If you have not yet applied for a school place please visit the School Admissions web pages to find out how to apply.

 Appeals for Reception, Year 1 or Year 2

-The panel does not have the flexibility to say that your personal circumstances mean that you should have a place at the school if this would take the number of children in the class over 30.
+The panel does not have the flexibility to say that your personal circumstances mean that you should have a place at the school.
 The vast majority of Infant Class Size Appeals are unsuccessful because of this.
 For more information please see the Infant Class Size Appeals page.

 How to make an appeal